Andromeda XXXVI: discovery of a new ultra-faint dwarf galaxy towards M31: Characterising And XXXVI

 In Figure \ref{fig:CMD} (left), we present the CMD of And XXXVI, selecting stars within a 0.284 arcmin (blue) and 0.568 arcmin (black) radius.
 To help disentangle And XXXVI from field stars, in the same Figure we show a CMD within an equally-sized (0.568 arcmin) area centred approximately $\sim$1 arcmin away (right).
 The RGB is clearly seen in the overdensity and not seen in the Field stars.
 As horizontal branch (HB) stars cannot be clearly identified, in red we overlay an old (12.5 Gyr), metal-poor ([Fe/H] = -2.5) isochrone from the PARSEC library (\citealt{Bressan2012}) at the average distance of M31 (776 kpc, \citealt{Savino2022}).
 While it is difficult to say whether the brightest stars ($r_{0} \leq 22$) are probable members or contaminating halo stars, the isochrone fits the RGB well overall.

 To measure the luminosity and structural parameters of And XXXVI, we follow the methodology described in \cite{MD2022, Collins2022, Collins2024}.
-We apply the \verb|EMCEE| code (\citealt{Foreman-Mackey2013}) to determine the structural properties of And XXXVI, adapting the methods from \cite{Martin2016b}.
+First, we apply the \verb|EMCEE| code (\citealt{Foreman-Mackey2013}) to determine the structural properties of And XXXVI, adapting the methods from \cite{Martin2016b}.
+Given EMCEE does not use distance or metallicity information, our structural parameter measurements are unaffected by different distance and metallicity assumptions.
 This approach assumes that the overdensity contains $N_{*}$ observed member stars with a radial density profile, $\rho_{\rm dwarf}(r)$, that can be described as:

 with $\epsilon$ representing its ellipticity ($\epsilon = 1- (b/a)$) and $r_{\rm h}$ is the half-light radius.
 The elliptical radius $r$ is defined as:

 where $x_{0}$ and $y_{0}$ are coordinates for the candidate's centre, $x$ and $y$ are the coordinates on the plane tangent to the sky at the centre of the field, and $\theta$ is the position angle of the major axis.
 Throughout the analysis we describe the background contamination $\Sigma_{b}$ as constant. $\Sigma_{b}$ is determined by subtracting dwarf galaxy stars (calculated using equation \ref{eq:density profile}) from the total number of possible member stars: